-Flickr is ditching Yahoo account requirement and giving Pro subscribers unlimited storage
+Flickr ditches Yahoo account requirement and 1TB free storage, makes Pro plan unlimited

 Since 2013, Flickr has lured users on board with the promise of 1 terabyte of free storage — before that, the limit was 200 photos or videos.
 Moving forward, the limit will be 1,000 photos or videos.

 In reality, this still offers a lot of space for your photos — you can still store 1,000 super high-resolution images in your account, irrespective of their size.
-But from Flickr’s perspective, that still represents significantly less space than 1 terabyte.
+But that still represents significantly less space than 1 terabyte.
 Nothing is truly free in this world, after all.

 “Giving away vast amounts of storage creates data that can be sold to advertisers, with the inevitable result being that advertisers’ interests are prioritized over yours,” noted Flickr VP of product Andrew Stadlen.
 “Reducing the free storage offering ensures that we run Flickr on subscriptions, which guarantees that our focus is always on how to make your experience better.”

-But more than that, Flickr hopes that tweaking its business model can revitalize the community so that it attracts people who care about photography, rather than those who only care about free storage.
+But more than that, Flickr hopes that tweaking its business model can revitalize the community so it attracts people who care about photography, rather than those who only care about free storage.

 “The free terabyte largely attracted members who were drawn by the free storage, not by engagement with other lovers of photography,” Stadlen added.
 “This caused a significant tonal shift in our platform, away from the community interaction and exploration of shared interests that makes Flickr the best shared home for photographers in the world.”